-All new apartment blocks are so well-insulated they dont need furnaces for heat.
+All new apartment blocks are so well insulated they don’t need furnaces for heat.
 Solar panels have been installed in schools and on the roof of City Hall.
-A biogas plant produces vehicle fuel from sewage and school food leftovers, while another larger plant using domestic waste as it’s feedstock is under construction.
+A biogas plant produces vehicle fuel from sewage and school food leftovers, while another larger plant uses domestic waste as its feedstock is under construction.

-Last years landmark sustainability summit Rio+20 in Brazil chose “The Future We Want” as it’s motto.
-While little was accomplished in Rio, some cities and towns were already creating the future they want, said Andrew Simms, a climate economist at Global Witness and fellow of the New Economics Foundation in the UK.
+Last year’s landmark sustainability summit Rio+20 in Brazil chose “The Future We Want” as its motto.
+While little was accomplished in Rio, some cities and towns were already creating the future they want, said Andrew Simms, a climate economist at Global Witness and a fellow of the New Economics Foundation in the UK.

-Around the world, cites and towns are creating their version of what Simms nine-year-old daughter calls ˜Happyville: Green, sustainable places with thriving local economies and healthy, prosperous lifestyles for all residents, Simms told IPS.
+Around the world, cities and towns are creating their version of what Simms’s nine-year-old daughter calls Happyville: Green, sustainable places with thriving local economies and healthy, prosperous lifestyles for all residents, Simms told IPS.

 Skyrocketing resource use fuelled by overconsumption remains a major challenge, but here too cities have a major role to play.
-The Brazilian mega-city of Sao Paulo banned billboards and transit advertising, while Europes premier city, Paris, has reduced such advertising by 30 percent to beautify the cityscape and de-emphasise material consumption.
+The Brazilian mega-city of Sao Paulo banned billboards and transit advertising, while Europe’s premier city, Paris, has reduced such advertising by 30 percent to beautify the cityscape and de-emphasize material consumption.

 Simms says that public-spiritedness has become rarer in cultures bombarded by 180 ads a day telling people all they need to be happy is to buy stuff.